uvarc/rc-website/README.md

 ## Migration

-This repository was moved from the `uvasomrc` GitHub organization to the `uvarc` Organization in November 2019.
+This repository was transferred from the `uvasomrc` GitHub organization to the `uvarc` Organization in November 2019.
 Please update all links accordingly.